MGTheTrain/e-commerce-service/README.md

     - [ ] Manage and moderate user reviews to maintain quality and trustworthiness.
 Therefore leverage OpenAI APIs.

 - [ ] Reduce the number of web backend calls from the web frontend by providing HTTP endpoints that perform multiple logical backend operations
-- [ ] Decouple the monolith into µServices
+- [ ] Decompose the monolith into µServices
 - [ ] Implement filtering and pagination for specific list calls in web backend
 - [ ] Increase and measure code coverage
 - [ ] Enable the uploading and resizing of product images